JAMB 2025 UTME/DE Registration Form Instructions and Guidelines

 STEPS FOR PAYMENT

-Procedure for Registration at the nine foreign centres only is as follows:
+The procedure for Registration at the nine foreign centres only is as follows:

 (a) Registration fee for candidates from the nine foreign countries is Thirty United States Dollars ($30) in each of the 9 (nine) countries local currencies